kiner-shah/CompetitiveProgramming/README.md

 # CodeJam

-This repository contains some solved problems of past Google CodeJam.
+This repository contains some solved problems of past Google CodeJam along with some of the algorithm implementations.